Steps to Cultivating a Highly Successful Major Donor Strategy

-Yet, engaging major donors can be challenging.
+Yet, major gift fundraising can be challenging.

 First, the process relies on finding – and then cultivating – strong relationships with donors for which there is no one tried and true way.
 Additionally, it requires the investment of both time and effort up front before results are realized.

 Patience First: Cultivating Major Donors Is a Process

 You can’t move forward with any type of fundraising process if you don’t put a solid plan in place up front.
 This is true of major gift donor cultivation.

 When it comes to a major donor strategy, your fundraising team should start with a general cultivation plan that is flexible, depending on the prospect you are working with at any given time.
 Then, as you move into the cultivation stage with various prospects, the plan should be tweaked as needed.